chameleon-lizard/BeatPython/README.md

 ## How to play
 You use your left and right hand as swords, like in beat saber.
-Use your blue hand to break the blur squares and the red hand to break the red squares.
+Use your blue hand to break the blue squares and the red hand to break the red squares.

 Squares will disappear after some time.
-If you break a square with a wrong hand, you get -100 points, if right - you get +(100 - t) points, where t is the time from square spawn.
+If you break a square with a wrong hand, you get `-100` points, if right - you get `+(100 - t)` points, where `t` is the time from square spawn.

 ## Known issues